 - Evacuation services for medical emergencies, plus repatriation benefits anywhere in the world

 - Enroll and pay online

-- You cannot pay for this insurance plan through MyUW, nor will the premium be charged to your UW student account or be automatically paid by financial aid.
-If you intend to use financial aid to reimburse yourself for the costs of the insurance, you should refer to International Programs and Exchange’s Funding and Financial Aid information.
-Your financial aid will be disbursed on the first day of the applicable UW quarter(s) of enrollment.
+- You cannot pay for this insurance plan through MyUW.
+The premium cannot be charged to your UW student account and it will not be automatically paid by financial aid.
+If you intend to use financial aid to reimburse yourself for the costs of the insurance, you should refer to International Programs and Exchange’s resources about Finances.

 - The UW Study Abroad Insurance plan is distinct from the UW Student Health Insurance Plan (SHIP).
 Enrolling in the UW Seattle, Bothell or Tacoma student insurance plan for the same time period will not automatically enroll you in the Study Abroad Insurance plan.

 Review the Study Abroad Insurance plan’s coverage for emergency evacuations and other assistance services.
-The 2012 coverage period starts January 1, 2012.
+The 2013-2014 coverage period started October 1, 2013.